antlr/antlr4/doc/listeners.md

 assertEquals(true, counter.execExitS);
 ```

-One should not do very complicated work during the parse because the parser is throwing exception to handle syntax tears.
+One should not do very complicated work during the parse because the parser is throwing exception to handle syntax errors.
 If you're complicated code throws different kind of exception it will screw up the parsing and things will go nuts.
 If you want to catch and properly handle exceptions in your listener code during the parse, you should override this method from `Parser`:

 ```java
 protected boolean listenerExceptionOccurred = false;